sohooo/k8s-playbooks/README.md

 .
 ├── docs/                     # Extended documentation and onboarding material ├── inventories/
-│   └── hosts.yml             # Static inventory for the managed clusters
+│   └── hosts.ini             # Static inventory for the managed clusters
 ├── playbooks/
 │   ├── maintenance.yml       # Entry point for the maintenance workflow
 │   └── tasks/